jadecobra/python_tdd_exercises/source/setup_tdd_environment.rst

 -------------------

 * I write down Exceptions I encounter to help become more familiar with errors in python.
-I add :doc:`AssertionError` to the list
+I add :doc:`/AssertionError` to the list

   .. code-block:: python
     :linenos: